spacelatte/esp32-snowflake/readme.md

 **Usage:**

-Run command `make` to upload and connect `serial` device.
+Run command `make` to upload and connect to `serial` device.
-You can override these variables to your needs:
+You can override these variables according to your needs:

  - `PORT`: `/dev/cu.[your_port_name]`, replace it with your board's
  - `BAUD`: `115200`, match it with the code (for monitoring purposes)